 - Stage 1E– This means that the Lymphoma spreads to one organ outside the lymphatic system, called extranodal Lymphoma.

-- Stage 2– This means that the Lymphoma is in more than two groups in the lymph nodes.
+- Stage 2– This means the Lymphoma is in more than two groups in the lymph nodes.
 But these should be on the same side, either above the diaphragm or below, to be diagnosed as stage 2.

 - Stage 2E means that the Lymphoma spreads to an organ outside the lymphatic system and more than two lymphoma groups.
 All these should be on the same side of the diaphragm.